rmawngh/rmawngh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a graduate student in the [Deep Image Processing Lab](https://sites.google.com/view/deepiplab/home?authuser=0), advised by Prof. [Seung-Won Jung](https://sites.google.com/view/deepiplab/home?authuser=0).
-I am currently pursuing the MS degree in Electrical Engineering at [Korea University](www.korea.ac.kr) in Seoul, Korea.
-Previously, I completed my B.S. in Multimedia Engineering at [Dongguk University](https://www.dongguk.edu/main#none).
+I received my M.S. degree in Electrical Engineering from [Korea University](www.korea.ac.kr), where I was advised by Prof. [Seung-Won Jung](https://sites.google.com/view/deepiplab/home?authuser=0) at the [Deep Image Processing Lab](https://sites.google.com/view/deepiplab/home?authuser=0).
+Prior to that, I completed my B.S. in Multimedia Engineering at [Dongguk University](https://www.dongguk.edu/main#none).
+Currently, I am an Engineer at Samsung Electronics, focusing on 2D-to-3D conversion and efficient dense prediction (depth estimation) for images and videos.

 My research interests are :
 - Computer Vision
-- Depth estimation
+- Depth Estimation
-- Object Detection
+- Model Compression & PEFT

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.